PixelDrive/peppol-toolkit/README.md

 ## Disclaimer

 This software is provided "as is" without warranty of any kind.
-This project is not affiliated with Netfly.
-Use at your own risk.
+Please ensure compliance with your local regulations and PEPPOL requirements when using this toolkit in production.